jmzkChain/jmzk/docs/EvtLink.md

 #### everiPay / everiPass

-everiPay/everiPass is a payment born for face-to-face micropayments using everiToken public block chain.
+everiPay/everiPass is a payment method born for face-to-face micropayments using everiToken public block chain.

 everiPay/everiPass includes the standard of QR code generation and the definition of communication protocol.
 Based on everiToken public blockchain with five characteristics: